PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 be shared.
 Having different implementations just leads to a majority of the code base being duplicated and only some of the code gets modified in order to adapt to the interface provided by the facility.
 Example: Most OpenMP code is quite similar to the sequential implementation with only some additions.
-So having separate classed for OpenMP implementations is quite redundant.
+So having separate classed for OpenMP classes is quite redundant.

 5. **Maintenance Overhead**
 Maintaining several implementations of the same algorithm is a labour and time intensive task.